Policies & Procedures

 If a Student does not complete a Withdrawal Form by the posted deadline, the Instructor will calculate the Student’s grade according to the grading scheme applied to all students in the course.
 This may result in a failing grade on an official UConn transcript.

-All UConn courses require a final examination or project.
+Most UConn courses require a final examination or project.
 The AP exam is not to be used as a UConn final examination under any circumstances.
 Students registered for a UConn course through UConn ECE are required to sit for their UConn final exam, regardless of their current course grade or high school policies.
 Students who choose not to take their UConn final exam will receive a zero as their exam score grade, which will have a severe impact on their overall course grade.

 High School and UConn Grade Differences

 It is possible for the high school grade and UConn grade to differ.
-UConn ECE grades must follow the standards of the specific UConn department providing the credit.
+UConn grades must follow the standards of the specific UConn department providing the credit.
 For example, the UConn grade may reflect how the University department weighs the mid-term and final exams as a percentage of a student’s course grade, whereas the high school grading system may reflect different criteria for assessment.
 It is to everyone’s advantage for such differences to be transparent in the course syllabus.

 If circumstances warrant two different grades for a Student, the high school grade should appear on the high school transcript and the UConn grade should be entered into the University’s Student Administration System.
 The UConn grade will appear on a Student’s official UConn transcript, listed on the non-degree portion.
 For credit transfer purposes, all UConn courses on a high school transcript must include a UConn designation.

 Sequential Course Policy